LegitCamper/resume/info.typ

     title: "Cloud Support Engineer Tier 2",
     location: "Colorado Springs",
     company: "Tek Experts",
-    dates: dates-helper(start-date: "Jun 2022", end-date: "Feb 2024"),
+    dates: dates-helper(start-date: "Jun 2022", end-date: "Jan 2025"),
   )
+  [
+    - Supporting Azure application deployments by utilizing the Azure App Services platform ]
+  [
+    - Debugging and resolving deployment and pipeline issues related to GitHub Actions and Azure DevOps ]
+  [
-  [- Supporting Azure application deployments by utilizing the Azure App Services platform] [- Debugging and resolving deployment and pipeline issues related to GitHub Actions and Azure DevOps] [- Collaborating with customers to migrate and convert existing Python and C\# applications to Azure serverless environments]
+    - Collaborating with customers to migrate and convert existing Rust, Python and C\# applications to Azure serverless environments
+  ]
+  [
-  [- Analyzing logs and monitoring runtime issues in serverless and function environments, ensuring seamless performance for clients]
+    - Analyzing logs and monitoring runtime issues in serverless and function environments, ensuring seamless performance for clients
+  ]
+  [
-  [- Proactively addressing customer challenges, resulting in consistent performance and earning a 5-star rating from each client every month over the past two years]
+    - Proactively addressing customer challenges, resulting in consistent performance and earning a 5-star rating from each client every month over the past two years
+  ]

   work(
     title: "Azure Support Engineer (User Management) ",